Skip to main content

 Risk Types and Definitions

-Use this section to explain certain elements of risk that your organization identifies as critical to this policy and a definition of each.
-It can be as simple as one sentence or more detailed according to the complexities of your organization.
-See examples below to get you started:
+Use this section to explain critical risk elements identified by your organization for this policy.
+Provide a definition for each element and categorize them by level of risk.
+This description can be brief or detailed, depending on the complexity of your organization.
+See the example below to get you started:

 Vendor Assessment

-• Items to consider for a vendor assessment: internal controls to ensure ongoing compliance with regulatory rules; vendor’s business continuity plan; effectiveness of a vendor's cybersecurity program; financial condition of vendor; controls for monitoring The Office of Foreign Assets Control (OFAC) regulations; vendor’s risk and privacy policies; audit reports; reconcile invoices with contracts; vendor's existing physical, technical and administrative safeguards to protect the security, confidentiality, and integrity of customer information; vendor’s insurance policies for effective coverage; vendor's security standards including Payment Card Industry (PCI) policy and certification; vendor's written ID theft prevention program.
+• Evaluation.
+In this step, we will be evaluating vendors using simplified assessments, certificates, and questionnaires.
+When assessing a vendor, you should consider several factors such as their internal controls to ensure ongoing compliance with regulatory rules, their business continuity plan, the effectiveness of their cybersecurity program, their financial condition, their controls for monitoring The Office of Foreign Assets Control (OFAC) regulations, their risk and privacy policies, their audit reports, reconciling invoices with contracts, their existing physical, technical, and administrative safeguards to protect the security, confidentiality, and integrity of customer information, their insurance policies for effective coverage, their security standards including Payment Card Industry (PCI) policy and certification, and their written ID theft prevention program.

-• We suggest creating and maintaining a list of current vendors to accompany this policy.
+• Decision Making.
+Finally, you should select vendors based on the evaluation outcomes, emphasizing compliance and security considerations in contracts.
+Ongoing maintenance and review: Suggest creating and maintaining a list of current vendors to accompany this policy.

 Contractual Agreements